The guide to buying in NYC

 Co-ops

-Cooperatives, or co-ops, offer great value and are the most common type of apartment in NYC, making up about 70% of the housing market.
-While many co-ops are located in older buildings converted from rentals, many have been updated, and there’s often potential to increase value through renovations.
+Cooperatives, or co-ops, offer great value and are the most common type of apartment in NYC, making up about 65% of the housing market.
+While many co-ops are located in older buildings converted from rentals, many have been updated, and there’s often potential to increase value through improvements.
 When you buy in a co-op you're purchasing shares in a nonprofit corporation that owns the building.
 These shares grant you a proprietary lease for a specific apartment.

 main